 Opportunities

-• Data-driven decision making.
-ESG reporting can help businesses use data to inform their strategic decisions and actions on ESG issues.
-This can help businesses identify and prioritize their material ESG risks and opportunities, set targets and KPIs, monitor progress and performance, set benchmarks, and evaluate impact and value creation.
+- Data-driven decision making.
+ESG reporting enables organizations to use data to inform strategic decisions on sustainability, supply chain risk, and stakeholder priorities.
+Well-structured ESG data helps identify and prioritize material risks and opportunities, set SMART targets and KPIs, monitor progress, and evaluate impact — creating a foundation for continuous improvement aligned with CSDDD and CSRD obligations.

 How Accenture Integrated ESG and Financial Reporting

-How did Accenture achieve this?
-It used a cross-functional team and ecosystem partners to create a comprehensive and transparent reporting experience.
-It also leveraged technology and data to measure and communicate its ESG impact across multiple dimensions of value.
+Accenture achieved this through a cross-functional team and ecosystem partners, creating a comprehensive and transparent reporting experience.
+It leveraged technology and data to measure and communicate ESG impact across multiple dimensions of value — from client outcomes and workforce equity to environmental targets and supplier standards.

 You can learn more about Accenture’s 360° Value Reporting Experience here.